afni/afni_doc/afniandafni/gui_guide/afni_gui_image.rst

    * - * The slider below image lets you move between slices.
        * The number above the slider indicates the current displayed slice.
          (in this case 144)
-       * Leftclick and drag to move past many slices.
+       * Left click and drag to move past many slices.
-       * Leftclick ahead or behind to move 1 image at a time.
+       * Left click ahead or behind to move 1 image at a time.
        * Hold button click down to scroll continuously through slices.
        * Middle click (option+left click on macOS if you set it up in XQuartz) in 'trough' to jump quickly to a given location.